Inder-singh001/Docker/README.md

 - `docker images` - lists the images present in your dockre desktop
 - `docker rmi <imagename>` - removes images
 - `docker pull <imagename>` - pulls the image from docker hub
+- `sudo service docker status` - tells the status of docker
 # DEMO
 ### Creating a simple container
 Let's create a container using an image pulled from Docker Hub.Check the image you want to pull from Docker Hub.\